Joe Gushue: ABA career

-In 1969, when the upstart American Basketball Association was raiding the NBA for talent, Gushue, along with three other top NBA "lead" referees—John Vanak, Earl Strom, and Norm Drucker—jumped to the ABA with multi-year contracts paying much higher salaries than NBA officials received.
-As a result, professional officiating salaries dramatically increased.
+In 1969, when the upstart American Basketball Association was raiding the NBA for talented players, Gushue, along with three other top NBA "lead" referees—John Vanak, Earl Strom, and Norm Drucker—jumped to the ABA with multi-year contracts paying much higher salaries (three years for $300,000) than NBA officials received ($8,000 per year at best).
+Their changing leagues was called as debilitating to the NBA as any raid on a player.